sveltia/sveltia-cms/README.md

 | Map | Not yet supported. |
 | Markdown | Editor components, including built-in `image` and `code-block` as well as custom components, are not yet supported. |

-Missing any other features?
+Found a compatibility issue or other missing feature?
 Let us know by [filing an issue](https://github.com/sveltia/sveltia-cms/issues/new).

 ## Getting started